brucify/revolutax/README.md

     -e, --exchanges              Filter the input csv file.
 Print to stdout a new csv file with items with type 'Exchange' only
     -h, --help                   Print help information
-    -t, --transactions           Merge both sides of a currency 'Exchange' into a single line.
+    -t, --trades                 Merge two lines of a currency 'Exchange' into a single trade.
 Print to stdout a new csv file
 ```